Board of Directors

 Ching Sii

-Ching Sii is a Senior Manager in Pitcher Partners with 15-year experience as a Chartered Accountant, with a Bachelor of Commerce degree from the University of Melbourne.
+Ching Sii has over 15 years of experience in professional services as a Chartered Accountant, with a Bachelor of Commerce degree from the University of Melbourne.
 Ching excels in management, financial and tax accounting in anticipation of different challenges with the vision to add value to organisations.
 Ching has developed a specialisation in the specific areas such as variance analysis, consolidation, balance sheet reconciliations, CAPEX and cash flow management.
 Most recently, Ching has aided organisations with implementing their complex corporate structures and obtaining various newly announced government subsidies.
 She brings her business, tax and accounting expertise to help improve the reliability and confidence in financial statements so that organisations can make more informed decisions for their ongoing viability and success.

 Director